Jaromír Jágr: Personal life

 Although he has repeatedly denied that he has a gambling problem, Jágr admitted in 2003 that he settled debts totaling $950,000 with two internet gambling sites between 1998 and 2002.
 The first of these incidents centered on Belize-based website CaribSports and its owner, William Caesar, to which Jágr owed $500,000.
 Sports Illustrated reported that Jágr agreed to make monthly payments to Caesar to settle the debt, and Caesar leaked the story to the press when Jágr stopped making payments.
 In 2003, the Internal Revenue Service (IRS) filed a $3.27 million lien against him for unpaid taxes for the 2001 tax year.
 Only a few months before, Jágr had settled a $350,000 claim for taxes dating to 1999.
 In the summer of 2006, Jágr sued his former accountant over a tax form that was supposed to have been filed in 2003, claiming that the form would have saved him $6 million had it been timely filed.

 In 2015, an 18-year-old model attempted to extort $2,000 from Jágr, threatening to post a photo of them in bed; Jágr responded, "I don’t care," leading to the picture being published online.

 Jágr's longevity in the NHL spawned a fan club known as "The Traveling Jagrs", a group of hockey fans from the Alberta cities of Calgary and Camrose who share interest in the player.
 The group dressed in the sweater, hockey socks and pant shells of 11 of Jágr's teams (his nine NHL teams, the NHL All-Star team and the Czech national team) plus long black wigs in reference to Jágr's traditional hair-style.
 Typically, the club travelled once or twice a year to see him play in person, but after Jágr signed with the Flames, they announced that they would be a more regular fixture at games.
 When Jagr's number 68 was retired by the Pittsburgh Penguins in 2024, the Traveling Jagrs made the trip one last time to watch their namesake player skate during warm-ups, and see his banner raised to the rafters.

+In October 2025, Jágr published an autobiography named JÁ68 that was released by the newspaper Sport.
+The book presented insight into his life, career, faith, and values, and also included previously unpublished photographs and reflections on the meaning of sport and life.